formkiq/formkiq-client-sdk-python/docs/DocumentGenerationApi.md

 Add Document Generate

 Generates a new document using a specified template file and data sources.
 This operation allows users to merge data from multiple documents into a template to create a new document in the desired output format (e.g., DOCX).

 By Default data source must include a `data` object, which contains key-value pairs that will be merged into the template.
-The value can be any valid JSON object. { \"data\":{}}.
-The data path can be adjusted via the \"dataRoot\" field.  ; available as an Add-On Module
+The value can be any valid JSON object. { "data":{}}.
+The data path can be adjusted via the "dataRoot" field.

+; available as an Add-On Module

 ### Example